afnid/CoreEFI/README.md

 Interesting that the 0 error point was not double the 8 cyl rpm?
 Half the events, but still the same number of decoder events.

+The 8 us error is likely the decoder events, more teeth will mean this will happen sooner.

 <b>Here are some stats for running with 1 cylinder, 4 events, 12 tooth cam encoder</b>:

 <pre>